wp-insider/woocommerce-paypal-pro/woocommerce-paypal-pro/readme.txt

 == Changelog ==

 = 2.8 =
-- Fixed WooCommerce settings URL in force SSL notice.
+- Fixed WooCommerce settings URL in force SSL notice for the new version of WooCommerce.

 = 2.7 =
 - The shipping address is also sent to the PayPal API during the checkout.